mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 * Bring long wind or rain pants, or even bug-net pants
 * Bring gloves
 * Bring DEET
-* Don’t let it get you down - they are mostly gone by Oregon
+* Don’t let it get you down - they ease up in Oregon, and disappear in NorCal

 ## Oregon